Understanding Spectral Graph Neural Network: Overview

+In practice, the graph structure itself can be categorized into homogenous or heterogeneous levels \citep{Zhang2018DeepLO, GNNBook2022}.
+A graph is heterogeneous if each node and each edge are associated with a type and there is more than one type that exists in the graph nodes or edges, otherwise, the graph is homogenous.
+A more formal definition can be referred to \cite{hamiltomgrl}.
+More categories with respect to graph structure can be referred to \cite{hamiltomgrl, ma2021deep, GNNBook2022}.

-GCNs approaches can be classified into two categories, spectral-domain and spatial-domain methods \cite{Wu2021ACS}.
-Here, we introduce the basics of spectral graph theory which is spectral-domain GCN based according to \cite{Chung:1997}, and review the methods of graph convolutional neural networks (GCNs), with a focus on spectral graph neural networks.
+On top of the difference in graph structure, GCN approaches can be classified into two categories, spectral-domain and spatial-domain methods \cite{hamiltomgrl}.
+Here, we introduce the basics of spectral graph theory according to \cite{Chung:1997} which is spectral GCNs based, and review the methods of graph GCN, with a focus on the spectral domain.
+With respect to all the graph application tasks, introduced here, we assume the graph is homogenous and the task is node-level.
+The paper is organized as follows.
+The first two sections review the motivation and background of GCNs while briefly discussing the categories in graph-related tasks.

+Besides, we can divide the graph-related tasks into three categories, namely node-level, edge-level, and graph-level, which allows us to focus on different graph analytics tasks \citep{Wu2021ACS}: \begin{enumerate} \item \textit{Node-level}: tasks about predicting the node for regression or classification.
+In this task, the entire data are stored in a graph, and each node is an individual sample, e.g., node-level anomaly detection \citep{9565320}; \item \textit{Edge-level}: tasks about predicting the edge or link for classification, e.g., relation prediction in knowledge graphs \citep{nathani-etal-2019-learning}, criminal intelligence analysis \citep{10.1371/journal.pone.0154244}, protein--protein interaction \citep{ijcai2021p506, Jha2022}; \item \textit{Graph-level}: tasks about predicting graph for classification.
+This task requires pooling techniques, e.g., introducing graph pooling layers, to obtain the representation of a whole graph.
+Graph level tasks include graph-level anomaly detection \citep{9565320, zhang2022dualdiscriminative, 10.1145/3580305.3599524}, neural machine translation \citep{beck-etal-2018-graph}, molecular property prediction \citep{Jiang2021}, etc. \end{enumerate}